scottmuc/scottmuc.github.com/hugo/content/blog/joining-soundcloud-and-moving-to-berlin/index.md

 to stick to job for at least 4 years at a time.
 The key difference with this search was that I wasn't working, and wasn't in a hurry to find a job.
 This allowed me to stick to some rules and a manifesto:

-{% blockquote Scott Muc, Job Application Criteria %}
+> - Being open to being located anywhere I've been before, and know at least someone there
-- Being open to being located anywhere I've been before, and know at least someone there
+> - Someone I know and respect must have worked there or works there now
-- Someone I know and respect must have worked there or works there now
+> - The company must have cloud in the name ;-)
-- The company must have cloud in the name ;-)
+>
-{% endblockquote %}
+> Scott Muc, Job Application Criteria

 manifesto:

-{% blockquote Scott Muc, Preferred Employer Manifesto %}
+> - People happiness over company success
-- People happiness over company success
+> - Autonomy over being embedded in a machine
-- Autonomy over being embedded in a machine
+> - Physical and mental health over product growth
-- Physical and mental health over product growth
+> - Access to beer over location
-- Access to beer over location
+>
-{% endblockquote %}
+> Scott Muc, Preferred Employer Manifesto

 Those set me up much better to see if the company was a fit for me.
 It remains to be seen, but I think that being open about my job search, my principals, and not being in a rush will result in a much better mutual partnership.
 It was a